-We’re in the mood for some nostalgia.
+What with National Day just around the corner, we’re in the mood for some nostalgia.
 So, after reading some lovely local stories and going old-school playground hopping, we decided to go three for three and hunt around for some of our favourite traditional Singapore games and toys.
 Some of us might not have grown up in a kampong, but whether at parks or indoors, much of our childhood was spent filling the time with these games.
 We must have gone through at least fifty boxes of Bestman Balloons in our attempt to shove our younger sibling inside one.
-Here are some of our faves…
+Here are some of our faves!

-These little gems were brilliant for whiling away rainy days.
+These little gems were brilliant for whiling away rainy days, and is definitely one of our favourite kampong games to play.
 Just flip your piece until it lands on top of your opponent’s and you’ll win your opponent’s piece.
 Keep playing until you’ve cleaned them out or broken even.
-The trick is to pick a piece that flips really well, flat ones won’t do.
+The trick is to pick a piece that flips really well; flat ones won’t do.
 This game can also be played using bottle caps or flag erasers.

-Blow it up or deflate it any time you like.
+Didn’t think a ball could be made of paper?
+All you need to do is blow it up or deflate it, any time you like!
 The best thing about it is that it won’t pop or fly away, leaving your shocked kid behind.
-Hours of cheap and cheerful fun for sure.
+Hours of cheap and cheerful fun, for sure.

 Once used to train monks and soldiers in ancient China to strengthen their martial arts skills, Chapteh is a game of keepsie-upsies with a feathered shuttlecock (an act that would get you penalised in a badminton game, but is perfectly fine here).
 Whoever keeps it in the air the longest without using their hands wins.
 You can build up some pretty great foot-eye coordination with this.